-If you ever wish to interrupt the system while it lists options, press the Voice Command ((¿VR button, listen for the beep, and say your command.
+If you ever wish to interrupt the system while it lists options, press the Voice Command (2008 button, listen for the beep, and say your command.

-Pressing the Voice Command (LEVR button while the system is speaking is known as "barging in."
+Pressing the Voice Command We button while the system is speaking is known as "barging in."
 The system will be interrupted, and after the beep, you can add or change commands.
 This will become helpful once you start to learn the options.

-NOTE: At any time, you can say the words "Cancel", "Help" or "Main Menu".
+NOTE: At any time, you can say the words "Cancel," "Help" or "Main Menu."

 These commands are universal and can be used from any menu.
-All other commands can be used depending upon the active application. a normal speaking volume.
+All other commands can be used depending upon the active application.